piero/piero.github.io/_posts/2021-05-02-theres-something-about-clojure-part-1.markdown

 Here [`map`](https://clojuredocs.org/clojure.core/map) simply applies the function `(fn [i] (* i i))` to the items of `input`, which is assumed to be a [collection](http://clojure-doc.org/articles/language/collections_and_sequences.html), and returns a collection with the result.
 The multiplication is writted in Polish notation simply because `*` is not an operator, but a function (so consistent!).
 The arguments of a function are wrapped in square brackets because they form a `vector`: this also happens in other languages (e.g. `argv` in C/C++, or `$@` in bash) but in Lisp/Clojure it's explicit.
 Because...
 [Code is Data, Data is Code](https://en.wikipedia.org/wiki/Homoiconicity).
 Oh beauty, oh perfection!

-## Next time
+## Next time...

-I remember the first person who showed Clojure to me saying enthusiastically how it was "such an expressive language".
-I didn't understand what he meant by that, but now I know...
+I remember the first person who showed Clojure to me saying enthusiastically how it was "such an expressive language". back then, I didn't really understand what he meant by that.